KronosEternal/arras-100/readme.md

 # Arras.io reimagined

-The offical client for the arras.io siege remake

 ![Arras.io logo](https://user-images.githubusercontent.com/99846877/164053744-57e8d283-b0f3-4c9a-897b-3f5f11c2298a.png)

 # Features

-- Sound effects!
-- Music!
-- Lightweight, separate client!
-- More colours!
+- Moaning!
+- Cock and ball torture!
+- Server speeds so laggy that it looks like your playing on a power point!
+- More white colors on the screen that looks lime cum!
-- Server Selector!
+- No!
 - More themes!
 - Fixed hotkeys!
 (Be sure your server project has them binded)
 - Deployment to Repl.it or Heroku!
 Still works with Glitch!